Updated July 18, 2023

 Offering on-site catering for your people is a thing of the past.
 If that budget is still available, transition this money into a meal allowance.

 There are more stipends than just a meal allowance.
+Have you done an employee benefits survey to see what kind of perks your team may want?

 Do a Google search for “top perks” and inside almost every list is a surprising number of perk stipends.